teryanarmen/last-resort-optimal-liquidator-ts/README.md

 The flow of the bot is similar to jummy's but with a few differences:
 - profit maximized liquidation
 - more detailed graphql query
-- computing flashloan amount and repay amount off chain using extra info from said query
+- off chain compute of flashloan and repay amounts using extra info from said query

 The general flow is as follows:
 1. query the graph